apollographql/apollo/docs/source/tutorial/production.md

 npm install --global apollo
 ```

+To publish our schema to Apollo Engine, we need an API key.

+An API key can be obtained from a graph service’s _Settings_ menu within the [Apollo Engine dashboard](https://engine.apollographql.com).

-To publish a schema, start your GraphQL server and run the command below:
+Now start your GraphQL server and run the command below:

 ```bash
 apollo schema:publish --key="<API_KEY>" --endpoint="https://<now_app_name>.now.sh/graphql"
 ```

-**Note:** An API key can be obtained from a graph service’s _Settings_ menu within the [Apollo Engine dashboard](https://engine.apollographql.com).

 The `--endpoint` flag should be set to the URL of a running GraphQL server.

-Every time your schema is updated, run the `apollo schema:publish` command so that Apollo Engine can provide a history of schema changes.
+Every time the schema is updated, run the `apollo schema:publish` command so that Apollo Engine can provide a history of schema changes.
 This allows everyone on your team to know when new types and fields are added or removed.
 Apollo Engine also provides a reference to the commits that introduced changes to the schema.

 To check the difference between the current schema and a newly published schema version, you can run the command below: